arcticbarra/alpha-blog/README.md

+# Alpha Blog

-This is the repository for the first alpha-blog app.
+This is the repository for the first alpha-blog app developed using Ruby on Rails.